 I literally just dug into my stash of stickers for this project and used a whole mix of styles & sizes.

-- After canvas is completely dry (I waited until the next morning just to be sure!), carefully peel off the stickers.
+Step 4 After canvas is completely dry (I waited until the next morning just to be sure!), carefully peel off the stickers.
 Some of mine were coming up on their own.
 For those that were more stuck, I used my xacto knife to get under one edge so I could pull them off.
-Even Dylan got involved in this part. 🙂
+Even my son got involved in this part. 🙂

 Enjoy this DIY project?
 Find more of my tutorials here.